-The goal of our Community Education program is to share the wealth of knowledge that exists about dyslexia, to promote dyslexia awareness, and to provide parents and teachers with research-proven practices to support dyslexic students.
-We hope you will join us for one of our events!
+The goal of our Rawson Saunders Community Education program is to share the wealth of knowledge that exists about dyslexia, to promote dyslexia awareness, and to provide parents and teachers with research-proven practices to support dyslexic students.

 Dyslexia is a neurologically based, specific learning difference that interferes with the acquisition and processing of language.
 Varying in degrees of severity, dyslexia primarily affects a person’s ability to read text and often also affects writing, spelling, handwriting, and sometimes math.
 Individuals with dyslexia are bright and may have significant strengths in multiple areas.